Lithuanian warship Prezidentas Smetona

-Lithuanian warship Prezidentas Smetona was the only warship in Lithuanian Navy during the years of the First Republic of Lithuania from 1918 to 1940.
+The Lithuanian warship Prezidentas Smetona was the only warship of the Lithuanian Navy during the years of the First Republic of Lithuania from 1918 to 1940.
 It was named after the first President of Lithuania, Antanas Smetona.
+The ship was originally built with the name SMS M59 as a M1916 Type minesweeper for the Imperial German Navy during the First World War.